gontainer/gontainer/README.md

 # Gontainer

-A Dependency Injection container for GO inspired by [Symfony](https://symfony.com/doc/current/components/dependency_injection.html).
+A Dependency Injection container for GO.
+Gontainer is concurrent-safe, supports scopes and offers hot swapping.
-Gontainer is concurrent-safe.

 Using the bootstrapping technique, Gontainer uses itself to compile its dependencies.
 1. [Configuration](internal/gontainer)